peterSalvato/order-of-the-aetherwright/README.md

 # The Order of the Ætherwright

-> This is a system for those who work with care.
-> Whether you build with code, concrete, soil, or sound—
-> the Order is a structure for intention, not profession.
->
-> Entry requires no qualifications—only willingness, and a deliberate step forward.
+This is a system for those who work with care.
+Whether you build with code, concrete, soil, or sound — the Order is a structure for intention, not profession.
+Entry requires no qualifications—only willingness, and a deliberate step forward.

 ---